dashingsoft/pyarmor/docs/man.rst

--n, --no-runtime              DO NOT generate runtime files -O, --output OUTPUT           Output path, override project configuration --platform NAME               Distribute obfuscated scripts to other platform --package-runtime <0,1,2,3>   Where to save runtime files, and how to make bootstrap code
+-n, --no-runtime              DO NOT generate runtime files -O, --output OUTPUT           Output path, override project configuration --platform NAME               Distribute obfuscated scripts to other platform --runtime <0,1,2,3>           How to save runtime files

 **DESCRIPTION**